Intensive Therapy Questions

-Typically, we recommend a two-month break prior to your next session.
+Typically, we recommend a two to three-month break prior to your next session.
 You will continue to see gains after your child’s session, and it is just as important to build off those gains as the intensive session itself.
-If you would like to schedule another session within two months of your last, you will need to receive permission from one of NAPA’s therapists.

 Intensive Scheduling Questions